Barney Ford: Civil rights, education, and politics

-Ford was known for his commitment to see that African Americans obtained freedom from slavery, their civil rights and freedom from racism.
-From his initial days of freedom in Chicago, he helped those traveling by the Underground Railroad.
+Ford was known for his commitment to see that African Americans obtained freedom in Chicago, he helped those traveling by the Underground Railroad.
 He operated a station in Chicago in the 1850s, with the ultimate destination of Canada where former slaves would live free.

 He befriended journalist Henry O. Wagoner who worked for Frederick Douglass' newspaper (The North Star).
 With Wagoner, he founded a school for African American children and in 1866 established evening classes for adults.
 They also fought for equal educational opportunities among Colorado's residents.

 When Colorado sought admission as a state in 1865, Ford went to Washington, D.C. and lobbied to hold off admitting the state until all males could vote.
 He also traveled to the District of Columbia again to fight for the Fifteenth Amendment to the United States Constitution, which would give African Americans the right to vote.
 After it was passed in 1870, he gave his support to Colorado statehood, and Colorado became a state in 1876.

 He was the first African American nominated to the Colorado Territory legislature.
 He served one term in the Colorado General Assembly.
 He was the first black man in Colorado to serve on a federal grand jury in 1872.

 Ford was a member of the Republican Election Commission and was "largely" responsible for getting fellow Republican Joseph H. Stuart elected.
 Stuart introduced a bill on January 19, 1895, to "prohibit discrimination in any hotel, restaurant, theater, or other place of public accommodation including mobile conveyances."
 House Bill 175 became a law on April 9.